bugzilla/bugzilla/docs/en/rst/installing/mac-os-x.rst

 If you want a more full-featured Bugzilla:

-:command:`cpanm --installdeps -l local --with-all-features --without-feature oracle --without-feature mysql --without-feature pg`
+:command:`cpanm --installdeps -l local --with-all-features --without-feature oracle --without-feature mysql --without-feature pg .`

 If you don't have :file:`cpanm` installed, you can `download it <http://cpanmin.us>`_  from cpanmin.us.